 Disclaimer: The Victorious characters belong to Dan Schneider, not me.

-Warning: Contains coarse language, minor sexual content, dark themes and some slightly graphic material.
+Warning: Contains coarse language, mild sexual content, dark themes and slightly graphic material.

 It all begins when they're walking down the hallway — Jade and Beck, Beck and Jade, the power couple.
 His arm is slung around her shoulders, and her pale fingers are tightly knotted through his tan ones, allowing everyone to see that he is hers and hers alone (as if that's not already obvious).